-BUS 230 - Business Communication (4) ★★★★ Students learn to prepare effective written, verbal and digital presentations for a variety of business situations, including professional emails, memos, letters, individual and group oral and digital presentations, management briefs and reports.
+BUS 230 - Business Communication (4) Prerequisite: ENG 112/112H.
+Students learn to prepare effective written, verbal and digital presentations for a variety of business situations, including professional emails, memos, letters, individual and group oral and digital presentations, management briefs and reports.
 Attention is given to proficiency in the conventions of Standard Written English, well developed and well supported presentations, and strong delivery skills.
-C1, C2

-BUS 240 - Business Ethics: Theories, Values and Case Studies (4) ★★★★ This course critically analyses the essential role of ethics in the American-Global business community.
-Topics for analysis include: the current ethical conditions in the business community; defining business; defining ethics; the necessary connection between business and ethics; the purpose/s of work; fair profits and wages; capitalism and its critics; global business practices; power and justice; corporate and employee responsibilities; business, sustainability, and the environment; ethics and global business relations.
+C1, C2 conditions in the business community; defining business; defining ethics; the necessary connection between business and ethics; the purpose/s of work; fair profits and wages; capitalism and its critics; global business practices; power and justice; corporate and employee responsibilities; business, sustainability, and the environment; ethics and global business relations.
 PS5

+BUS 240 - Business Ethics: Theories, Values and Case Studies (4) Prerequisite: ENG 112/112H.
+This course critically analyses the essential role of ethics in the American-Global business community.
+Topics for analysis include: the current ethical